orizens/orizens.com/src/pages/blog/2015-07-10-write-angular-2-components-in-angular-1.md

 Embracing the CommonJs module approach - with browserify (<a href="http://benclinkinbeard.com/talks/2014/ng-conf/" target="_blank">as described by Ben Clinckinbeard</a>) or webpack), takes the code to plain javascript functions that can be used regardless the framework you use.

-Using the &#8220;controllerAs" enhancements (along with bindToController) directs to write the resulted code of the controller as javascript function, agnostic to any other angular or framework.
+Using the "controllerAs" enhancements (along with bindToController) directs to write the resulted code of the controller as javascript function, agnostic to any other angular or framework.

 Keeping the definition of the component in a seperate file (or following Ben's slide to work with browserifiy) will help in following the seperation of concerns.